 In our own example for instance, borders don't matter.
 Everyone who wants to monitor their website for on-page SEO changes and issues in real time can use ContentKing.
 Whether they are in Brazil, the United States, Japan, or Italy, it doesn't matter.

 For us, international SEO is a no-brainer.

 As you may know, the SEO tool space is highly competitive.
-But, because of our international SEO strategy, we’ve managed to quickly gain market share by focusing on markets the existing players in the SEO tool space aren’t focusing on.
-Pick your battles!
+But, because of our international SEO strategy, we've managed to quickly gain market share by focusing on markets the existing players in the SEO tool space aren't focusing on.
+The lesson here is: pick your battles!